In This Article

 It uses artificial intelligence and state-of-the-art metatranscriptomic technology to analyze the yeasts, fungi, viruses, molds, and bacteria in your gut.

 Viome's Full Body Intelligence is their most comprehensive test yet.
-Unlike their basic gut test, it requires three samples for analysis: stool, blood, and saliva.
+Unlike their basic gut test, it requires three samples for analysis—stool, blood, and saliva.

 Use code for 15% off on the first three months if you subscribe.

-Holiday Deal: Use code KYDNA for $20 off.
+Deal: Use code KYNDA for $110 off.

 Ombre’s Gut Health Test is an excellent choice for budget-conscious people who want value for their money.